Testing Equipment & Control/Monitor Software

 The rest of our equipment consists of a Picotech TC-08 thermocouple data logger, two Fluke multimeters (models 289 and 175), a Keysight U1273AX multimeter, a Keithley 2015 THD 6.5 digit bench DMM, and a lab grade N4L PPA1530 3-phase power analyzer, featuring 0.05% basic accuracy.
 For back-up purposes we have a Yokogawa WT210 power analyzer and a GW Instek GPM-8212.

-The noise measurements are conducted with a Class 1 Bruel & Kjaer 2250-L G4 Sound Analyzer, equipped with a type 4189 microphone that features a 16.6-140 dBA-weighted dynamic range.
-The sound analyzer is installed into a hemi-anechoic chamber which allows for lower than 17 dB(A) ambient noise.
+The noise measurements are conducted with a Class 1 Bruel & Kjaer 2250-L G4 Sound Analyzer, equipped with a type 4955-A low-noise and free-field microphone which can measure down to 5 dB(A) (we also have a type 4189 microphone that features a 16.6-140 dBA-weighted dynamic range).
+The sound analyzer is installed into a hemi-anechoic chamber which allows for lower than 6 dB(A) ambient noise.
 A Bruel & Kjaer Type 4231 is used before every noise measurement, to calibrate the sound analyzer.

 We are able to conduct Electromagnetic Compatibility (EMC) evaluations since our lab is equipped with a Rigol DSA815-TG Spectrum Analyzer (9kHz -1.5GHz), featuring the EMI option.
 We also use a Tekbox TBLC08 LISN to isolate the power mains from the device in this test (DUT).
 Our second Spectrum Analyzer is a Signal Hound BB60C.
 To identify the EMI source should the need arise, we have at our disposal a set of Tekbox EMC probes (TBPS01) and a TBWA2 wide-band amplifier.